redhat-best-practices-for-k8s/certsuite/docs/index.md

 There are 3 building blocks in the above framework.

-* the `CNF` represents the workload to be certified.
+* the `CertSuite` represents the workload to be certified.
 The Test Suite identifies the resources (containers/pods/operators etc) belonging to the workload via labels or static data entries in the Config File

 * the `Certification container/exec` is the Test Suite running on the platform or in a container.
 The executable verifies the workload under test configuration and its interactions with OpenShift